Skip to main content

 2. For Decision

-Signifies that the board needs to make a formal decision or approval regarding the agenda item.
+Definition: Signifies that the board must formally decide or approve the agenda item.

 Example: